sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 As of 3.35, Code Insights data is stored entirely in the `codeinsights-db` database, and exposed through a GraphQL API.
 Settings are deprecated as a storage option, although the text in the settings will persist unless deleted.
-In this release Code Insights shipped an [out of band migration](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/insights/migration/migration.go) that automatically migrates all data from settings to the database for the last time, and disables the previously running sync jobs.
+In this release Code Insights shipped an [out of band migration](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/insights/migration/migration.go) that automatically migrates all data from settings to the database for the last time.
+3.35 also disabled the previously running sync jobs by default, which can be re-enabled using an environment variable feature flag `ENABLE_CODE_INSIGHTS_SETTINGS_STORAGE` on the `worker` and `frontend` services.
+This flag is not meant to be used and is only provided as a last resort option for any users unable to use Code Insights.

 ## Life of an insight